By Japan specialist Jo

 Sankeien was built by Sankei Hara, a wealthy silk merchant, in 1904.
 It’s an infant compared with other gardens, but it has amassed a collection of architecture that has been acknowledged as culturally significant by the Japanese government.
 Ponds and lawns are arranged around a series of historic buildings — many saved from being destroyed or disrepair — collected from across Japan.

-This is a grand vision with landscaped hills, water features and a traditional tea house.
-The defining feature is a three-storey pagoda, which was built in Kyoto in the 15th century and relocated to the gardens in 1914.
+This is a grand vision with landscaped hills, water features and a traditional teahouse.
+The defining feature is a three-story pagoda, which was built in Kyoto in the 15th century and relocated to the gardens in 1914.
 I couldn’t see the pagoda when I first walked in: it’s slowly revealed as you follow the paths through the garden.
 I visited Sankeien in the morning then went into Yokohama for lunch.
 A port city with red-brick buildings influenced by traders, it has the largest Chinatown outside China.

 Enjoy your own private garden in Kyoto

-The Japan of period films and ukiyo-e paintings, Kyoto is scattered with more than 1,600 Buddhist temples, hundreds of Shinto shrines and some grand Imperial villas.
+The Japan depicted in period films and ukiyo-e paintings, Kyoto is scattered with more than 1,600 Buddhist temples, hundreds of Shinto shrines and some grand Imperial villas.
 It also has some of the best examples of machiya, wooden townhouses originally owned by craftspeople and merchants.
 Many have now been converted into comfortable self-catering places to stay with their own garden.

 The faithfully traditional interiors feature exposed wooden beams, sliding shoji doors and tatami mat flooring.
 The rooms are built around an open courtyard garden, or tsubo niwa: small and simple in design and surrounded by the walls of the house.
 It’s worth noting that you can’t usually access these gardens, the idea being to appreciate them from the comfort of your indoor living space.